elenakacher/PetProjectOscarSandBox/README.md

 </details>

 ## **Manual testing**

+Manual testing of the website took approximately 6 hours.

 During manual testing of the first version of the website, bugs were found, which I described in detail in the **Jira** software.
 An example of the description of some bugs can be seen <a href="https://github.com/elenakacher/Project/blob/master/images/bugReports.pdf" target="_blank"> here</a>.
 I found a total of 10 bugs in the Basket section.
 7 of them were fixed in the final version of the site and 2 are marked as features.

 ## **Automated testing**

+75 tests were performed for 23 min.

 ### **UI testing**
 UI testing was carried out on the Homepage, Book page and the Products page.